 This sheet is laminated and I use a Staedtler Lumocolor Non-Permanent Marker to fill in the blanks.
 To reuse, I simply wipe it clean with a wet cloth.
 I have two of these sheets laminated so there’s always a blank one in the rotation.

 So this is how I stay organized with my homeschool planning!

 Get your FREE homeschool planner today!

 I want to share my planning tools with you!
-I have a 20-page homeschool planner that’s available to you, for FREE!
+I have a 4-page basic homeschool planner that’s available to you, for FREE!
 The planner includes:

-All you have to do is subscribe to the Deliberate Homeschooling newsletter and this planner is yours!
-Plus, you’ll get complimentary LIFETIME ACCESS to my printable library… all of this, for FREE!
+All you have to do is subscribe to the Deliberate Homeschooling newsletter and this basic planner is yours!
+Plus, you’ll get complimentary LIFETIME ACCESS to my printable library… for FREE!

 How do you plan?
 Do you use a planner?